TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "d8a4d18d-8a21-37c2-6753-974eeea2d9bb",
             "longDescription": "",
-            "shortDescription": "Unable to login or connect to a notebook from an ESP cluster.", "searchTags": "",
+            "shortDescription": "Unable to login or connect to a Jupyter or Zeppelin notebook from an ESP cluster.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"